 Since there are no archaea to eat up the hydrogen gas, it will remain in the body.
-It often speeds up the process of digestion which can lead to diarrhea.
-This is caused by food not progressing through our digestion effectively causing it to sit.
-During that time is when it ferments causing the hydrogen gas.
+It often speeds up the process of digestion, which can lead to diarrhea.
+This is caused by food not progressing through our digestion, effectively causing it to sit.
+During that time is when it ferments, causing hydrogen gas.

-A major flag of this type of SIBO is that your test comes out negative or it is completely flatlined.
-This means neither you hydrogen or methane was not elevated after drinking the solution.
+A major flag of this type of SIBO is that your test comes out negative, or it is completely flatlined.
+This means neither you hydrogen nor methane was not elevated after drinking the solution.

 Symptoms and Treatment

 A lot of the symptoms can overlap with the types of SIBO.
-However, there are some that stand out more than others.
+However, some stand out more than others.
 Below I will last out all the symptoms and point on which ones are more prominent for each type.

 The same goes for all the treatment methods.
 However, the treatment is very individualized.
 We are also so unique that one method may not work for someone else due to co-infections, deficiencies, hormone imbalances, and so on.

 You’re going to notice a lot of similarities in symptoms.
-That is why it is important to get tested in order to know what specific overgrowth you have.
+That is why it is important to get tested to know what specific overgrowth you have.
 The common symptoms are:

 - Excessive Gas